 We will be announcing dates and locations for public scoping open house meetings soon.
 We encourage involvement from your tribe in these and future opportunities to ensure that any interests you may have in the Mississippi River Project area are considered during this process.

 We will keep you informed on the status of this planning effort as it progresses.
 Should you have any questions or concerns, the general point of contact for this effort is Mr. Joseph Lundh.
-He can be reached at the planning of the planni
+He can be reached at Please advise Mr. Lundh if you would like him to use a particular point of contact.
+Please don't hesitate to contact me if there is anything I can assist with at